kalpana-org/kalpana/docs/plugin_docs.rst

 Location and structure
 ----------------------

 All plugins are located in the `plugins` subdirectory of Kalpana's config directory.
-This would be:

-| *On Linux:* ``~/.config/kalpana/plugins/``
-| *On Windows:* ``[Kalpana's working directory]/plugins/``

 Every plugin consists (at least) of a directory containing a python plugin of the same name.
 They must match exactly, including case.

 *Example:* ``~/.config/kalpana/plugins/myplugin/myplugin.py``

-If a file with the name ``qtstylesheet.css`` is present, it will be merged with the main stylesheet and applied to the program.
-When loaded, the stylesheet may be format()ed using a values from the plugin's config. **Remember to escape all { and } if you use a theme config!** Otherwise Kalpana will most likely explode.

-Apart from that, there can be as many other files in the plugin's directory as wanted.

 The main module must define a class called ``UserPlugin``, as a subclass of ``pluginlib.GUIPlugin``.